 (i) any Class I deficiency,

-(ii) Class II deficiencies that indicate a pattern of care and have resulted in the substandard quality of care of patients,
+(ii) Class II deficiencies that have resulted in the substandard quality of care of patients,

 (iii) repeat Class I or II deficiencies that demonstrate continuous noncompliance or chronic noncompliance with the rules, or